Belief Bias Identification: Baseline and Complete model regressions

 To capture the relative importance of each bias in inference, I compare the distance between the Bayesian and distorted expected value and variance.
 Namely:

 Equations (21) and (22) allow us to quantify the discrepancy between the Bayesian expected value and variance, and the bias-specific measures.
 These discrepancies serve as indicative measures of the influence of each bias on the overall inference process.
-Subsequently, by assessing these differences across subjects, we can assess the relative impact of each individual bias.